MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Primary key**: Select the field that uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

      > [!NOTE]
-     > The Primary key for each row must remain consistent across data source refreshes.
-If a data source refresh changes the Primary key for a row, Customer Insights must delete all old rows and insert all new rows causing an increase in processing time.
+     > The primary key for each row must remain consistent across data source refreshes.
+If a data source refresh changes the primary key for a row, Customer Insights must delete all old rows and insert all new rows causing an increase in processing time.

 1. In the **Relationships** step, create an indirect relationship between your activity source data to accounts, using your contact data as an intermediary entity.
 For more information, see [direct and indirect relationship paths](relationships.md#relationship-paths).
    - Example relationship for an activity called *Purchases*:
       - **Purchases Source Activity Data** > **Contact Data** on the attribute **ContactID**
       - **Contact Data** > **Account Data** on the attribute **AccountID**
      > [!NOTE]
-     > Activities can't be configured using [inherited relationships](relationships.md#non-editable-system-relationships)
+     > Activities can't be configured using [inherited relationships](relationships.md#non-editable-system-relationships).

    :::image type="content" source="media/Contact_Activities1.png" alt-text="Example relationship setup.":::